mjj29/apama-epl-functional/README.md

 ## Supported Apama version

-This works with Apama 10.5 or later, and probably most of the earlier ones as well
+This works with Apama 10.5 or later, and probably most of the earlier ones as well, although only later versions support lambdas.
+With previous versions you need to define explicit actions to use instead.

 ## Generators